This post may contain affiliate links. Please read my Disclosure for more info.

 - Optional add 10 drops of citrus oil or spearmint

 Combine all ingredients and add to spray bottle.
 Shake before use and spray liberally.
-Wipe with clean warm cloth.
+Wipe with clean warm damp cloth.

 - 1 cup baking soda